z0mbix/rolecule/README.md

 - ~~Test with docker desktop on Windows~~
 - Add goreleaser config to release to Github Releases
 - Add Github actions workflow to ~~build~~, ~~test~~ and release

-## Questions

-- Should we add colour support to output?
-- Should we support InSpec?
-(I think probably yes, as it's pretty awesome)
-- Should we run testinfra/inspec inside the container or from outside?
-(Nice to not need all the python/ruby environments/packages on the host)